hydai/pdf2img/README.md

 - `refactor`: Code changes that neither fix bugs nor add features
 - `test`: Adding or updating tests
 - `chore`: Changes to the build process or auxiliary tools

+## License

+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

+### Apache License 2.0 Summary

+- You can freely use, modify, distribute and sell this software.
+- You must include the license and copyright notice with each distribution.
+- You must state changes made to the code.
+- You cannot use the copyright holders' names to promote products derived from this software without specific permission.
+- This software is provided without warranties or conditions of any kind.

+For the full license text, refer to the [LICENSE](LICENSE) file or visit [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).